Housing Hub

 Mental Capacity and safeguarding enquiries:

-The Local Authority has a legal duty under Section 68 of the Care Act 2014 to arrange for an Independent Advocate to support an adult who is the subject of a Safeguarding Enquiry (Section 42) or a Safeguarding Adults Review (SAR).
+Where there are concerns about mental capacity, a referral should be made to Camden’s Adult Social Care team.
+Under Section 68 of the Care Act 2014, there is a duty to arrange for an Independent Advocate to support an adult who is the subject of a Safeguarding Enquiry (Section 42) or a Safeguarding Adults Review (SAR).

 The duty is mandatory if both of the following conditions are met: